So, you want to become a day trader and join the hundreds of thousands of day traders who are living in the UK? Then this guide is for you.

 Trading isn’t a hobby, it requires total focus and dedication to learn the fundamentals and stay in the game in the long run.
 This is where comprehensive and quality trading courses can help you achieve your goals as a trader.

-At My Trading Skills, we offering these trading courses, led by expert traders.
+At My Trading Skills, we offer these trading courses led by expert traders.
 We know what it takes to become a successful trader and what trading mistakes beginner traders make.
 Trading is a journey, and every journey begins with the first step.
+Start now.

 - Learn more, take our premium course: Trading for Beginners